YuzhuoMa97/RetroSPAgwas.github.io/docs/approach.md

 ## What is retrospective SPA?

 **Retrospective saddlepoint approximation (Retrospective SPA)** is a method applied in GWAS.
-For a score statistic (S=G<sup>T</sup>R), retrospective SPA strategy considers genotypes as random variables and approximate the null distribution of score statistics conditional on phenotype and covariates.
+For a score statistic (S=G<sup>T</sup>R), retrospective SPA strategy considers genotypes as random variables and uses saddlepoint approximation to accurately approximate the null distribution of score statistics conditional on phenotype and covariates.

 ## Citation of retrospective SPA